A customizable personal digital record for all learning experiences.

 Get answers to your questions below:

-CLR stands for Comprehensive Learner Record—an open data standard from IMS Global Learning Consortium, a non-profit dedicated to lifelong learning.
+CLR stands for Comprehensive Learner Record—an open data standard from 1EdTech, a non-profit dedicated to lifelong learning.
 The CLR is a standard way to describe and share learning-related plans, achievements, skills, and milestones over a person’s lifetime.
 An individual will have multiple CLRs, one from each learning organization.
 It’s the common standard that makes CLR records interoperable, and because the records are in digital form, they can be protected from unauthorized change and verified.
 This means the recipients can rely on the validity of the data.
 The records themselves are initiated by schools, colleges, the military, or employers and available for the individual learner or worker to share throughout their education and career.

 The CLR outright does not replace a traditional academic transcript but can support it.